What is a Unique Selling Proposition?

-This means product differentiation, and the ability to quickly communicate that differentiator through a unique selling proposition, has become more important than ever for a couple reasons.
+This means product differentiation, and the ability to quickly communicate that differentiator through a unique selling proposition has become more important than ever for a couple of reasons.
 First, it helps focus the entire organization’s efforts and priorities around enhancing those aspects of the product that set it apart from the competitive landscape.
 Second, it helps the company clearly and succinctly articulate this competitive advantage to its market.

 A USP helps the sales team.

 The ability to explain to prospects in just a sentence or two what makes your product better than the rest also arms your sales force with a powerful tool in their presentations and pitches.